-The Service provides a range of non-statutory services as set out below:
+The Service provides a range of non-statutory services (some of which are income generating to cover business costs) as set out below:

-- Civil ceremonies, for example baby naming and renewal of vows. - Nationality Checking Service. - Settlement Checking Service. - Provision of advice, searches and copy certificates for use in genealogical research. - Provision of advice on name changes, bereavement procedures, Tell Us Once. - Provision of an Emergency Bereavement Service outside normal office hours e.g. at weekends and bank holidays including short notice death registration and out of England removal orders.
+- Civil ceremonies, for example baby naming and renewal of vows. - Nationality Checking Service. - European Passport Return Service. - Provision of advice, searches and copy certificates for use in genealogical research. - Provision of advice on name changes, bereavement procedures, Tell Us Once. - Provision of an Emergency Bereavement Service outside normal office hours e.g. at weekends and bank holidays including short notice out of England removal orders.